qmlbook/qmlbook/en/ch15/index.rst

 The ``ListDelegate`` is a custom type to display some text.
 The ``ListHighlight`` is just a rectangle.
 The code was extracted to keep the example compact.

 The view can now display a list of strings using the C++ model and the display property of the model.
 It is still very simple, but already usable in QML.
-Normally the data is provided from outside the model and the model would acts as an interface to the view.
+Normally the data is provided from outside the model and the model would act as an interface to the view.

 More Complex Data
 -----------------